NathaRuiz/P3_Financial_Calculator/README.md

 ## CONTEXT / NEED
 It is required to develop a calculator with basic operations.
 This component must be highly intuitive and adaptable to different devices, ensuring a consistent and high quality user experience, regardless of the medium used.

-## Requirements
-### Minima
-- Basic Operations: It must allow basic mathematical operations such as addition, subtraction, multiplication and division.
-- Display Results: The results of operations must be clearly displayed in the field designated in the user interface.
-### Extras
-- Advanced Features: Implement additional features such as operations with decimals, percentage, square root, etc.
-- Responsive Design: Make the calculator fully adaptable to different screen sizes to ensure a consistent user experience across mobile and desktop devices.
-- Operations History: Add the ability to display a history of operations performed.

 ## Process
 ### Tecnologies
 For this project I used the technologies requested: